Is GAINSWave safe for you? Read on to learn more.

 That’s what we all want.
 And that’s what I want for you.

-But that can only happen if you are physically, mentally, and emotionally able to give the intimacy you both crave.
+But that can only happen if you and your lover are physically, mentally, and emotionally able to give each other the intimacy and passion you both crave and deserve.

-Some guys get it, just like Craig, who recently sent me an email.
+Some guys get it, just like Craig, who recently emailed me.

-Craig’s looking to keep things sizzling and asks for advice about his “equipment.”
+Craig’s looking to keep things hot and sizzling and asks for advice about his “equipment.”
 Check out his email and Dr. Judson Brandeis’ response below.

 “Dear Susan;

-Susan, I have a question for you.
-I am 59 yrs old and married.
-I want the bedroom to stay hot with my wife for as long as possible.
+I have a question for you.
+I am 59 years old and married, and I want the bedroom to stay hot with my wife for as long as possible.
 We just celebrated our 30th anniversary.

 Thanking you in advance and just loving all that you do.” — Craig (not his real name)